nacknatthawit/MADT8101-Customer-Analytics/Workshop 5 Customer Segmentation/README.md

 **BUSINESS OBJECTIVE :**

-- Increase sales by strategically targeting all customer groups to maximize our sales potential across the board.
+- Increase sales by strategically targeting all customer groups to maximize our sales potential.

 ## Customer Segmentation